MirkoBonadei/distributed-tic-tac-toe/README.md

 The goal of this repository is to grow an Erlang project from `git init` to a nice end-to-end experience, passing from a raw code base to a more robust and OTP compliant one.

-The inspeiration for the Tic-Tac-Toe comes from this blog post of [_Jason Gorman_](http://codemanship.co.uk/parlezuml/blog/?postid=1196).
+The inspiration for the Tic-Tac-Toe comes from this blog post of [_Jason Gorman_](http://codemanship.co.uk/parlezuml/blog/?postid=1196).

 These are the instructions: